Definition and Examples of the Risk/Reward Ratio

 How the Risk/Reward Ratio Works

 In isolation, it is better to take trades that have lower risk/reward ratios.
 That means the profit potential outweighs the risk.
 The risk/reward ratio doesn't need to be very low to work, though.

-Trades with ratios below 1.0 are likely to produce better results than those with a greater than 1.0 risk/reward ratio.
+Trades with ratios below 1.0 are likely to produce better results than those with a risk/reward ratio greater than 1.0.
 For most day traders, risk/reward ratios typically fall between 1.0 and 0.25.

 Day traders, swing traders, and investors should shy away from trades where the profit potential is less than what they are putting at risk.
 This is indicated by a risk/reward greater than 1.0.
 There are enough favorable opportunities available that there is little reason to take on more risk for less profit.

-When the stop loss and profit target locations are set, only then can you assess the risk/reward of the trade and decide if the trade is worth taking.
+When the stop-loss and profit target locations are set, only then can you assess the risk/reward of the trade and decide whether the trade is worth taking.

 Sometimes, investors will use a reward/risk ratio instead, which is the reverse of the risk/reward ratio.
 In this case, you want a ratio greater than 1.0.
 The higher the number, the better.

 Limitations of the Risk/Reward Ratio

 A low risk/reward ratio does not tell you everything you need to know about a trade.
 You also need to know the likelihood of reaching those targets.

-Choosing the best risk/reward ratios is a balancing act between taking trades that offer more profit than risk while ensuring the trade still has a reasonable chance of reaching the target before the stop loss.
+Choosing the best risk/reward ratios is a balancing act between taking trades that offer more profit than risk while ensuring that the trade still has a reasonable chance of reaching the target before the stop loss.

 To effectively use the risk/reward ratio, you need a trading plan that establishes: